-Who Pays off Medical and Other Bills After Death?
+Who Pays Off Medical and Other Bills After Death?

-It's natural to panic when a loved one has died and you begin to realize that his medical and credit card bills have really piled up, maybe due to his final illness or over the course of years.
+It's natural to panic when a loved one has died and you begin to realize that his medical and credit card bills have really piled up, maybe due to his final illness or spending over the course of years.
 Are you responsible for paying them?

-In most cases, the answer is no. Exception can exist, such as if you're the surviving spouse and you live in a community property state, but for the most part, heirs cannot inherit debt.
+In most cases, the answer is no. Exceptions can exist, such as if you're the surviving spouse and you live in a community property state, but for the most part, heirs cannot inherit debt.

 What Is a Solvent Estate?

 A solvent estate is one where the decedent left sufficient assets and cash to pay off his debts after his death.
-When the value of everything he owned is added up, including money in bank accounts, you'll find that the total exceeds the amount he owed.
+When the value of everything he owned is added up, including money in bank accounts, you'll find whether the total exceeds the amount he owed.
 If the estate is solvent, the executor or personal representative appointed to manage his affairs will pay his bills from the estate's coffers, liquidating assets if necessary.

 This equation includes assets the decedent owned in his sole name and those that comprise his probate estate.
 Assets that do not have to pass through probate to transfer to living beneficiaries are not included, such as retirement accounts, bank accounts, or real estate that pass directly to a beneficiary by operation of law.